LansGC/Game-Theoretic-Deep-Reinforcement-Learning/README.md

 - Optimal resource allocation and task local processing only (ORL): `Experiment/run_optres_local.py`
 - Optimal resource allocation and task migration only (ORM): `Experiment/run_optres_edge.py`

+### Didi Dataset

+The vehicular trajectories for November 16, 2016, generated in Chengdu and extracted from the Didi GAIA Open Data Set, can be found on [neardws/Vehicular-Trajectories-Processing-for-Didi-Open-Data](https://github.com/neardws/Vehicular-Trajectories-Processing-for-Didi-Open-Data).

 ## Citing this paper
 ```bibtex
 @article{xu2022joint,